taabodim/taabodim/README.md

 - [node-tests](https://bitbucket.org/nomadini/node-test/src/master/) - an Alternative to Datadog's Synthetics
 - [evm-indexer](https://bitbucket.org/nomadini/evm-indexer/src/master/) - an Ethereum blockchain indexer

+Python projects

+- [Stream processing](https://bitbucket.org/nomadini/streamprocessing/src/master/) -  a Streaming analytics framework where we show how to analyze data using different tools
+- [RapidPyBoost](https://bitbucket.org/nomadini/rapidpyboost/src/master/) - an example project that demonstrates how we can use cython, libuv to create high performance networking applications in Python.

 <!--
 **taabodim/taabodim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.